vany-lvy/medical_platform_demo/README.md

      **p.s.** Almost all packages used are attached in the project, this is probably used for re-development, *If you just want to use this demo, ignore it*.

-   - Make you are connected to the internet to use several **cdn** js packages
+   - Make u are connected to the internet to use several **cdn** js packages

 3. Database (sql.txt)